RespiradorHacker/OpenLung/README.md

 ### Repeatability

 - Indicators within 10% of correct reading
-- Breath frequency accurate to one breath per minute
+- Breath frequency accurate to one breath per minute ( 1 out of approx 30 breaths )